vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### In scope

-- How and where pipelines are defined.
-- How Vector loads pipelines
-- Fundamental limitations of pipelines.
+- The definition of pipelines and their limitations
-- How pipelines are monitored.
+- How pipelines fit into Vector's configuration loading and topology
+- Expected observability outputs related to pipelines

 ### Out of scope

-- How pipelines should be synchronized between Vector instances.
-- Pre/post-processing of data - The ability to prepare and normalize data.
+- Access control - The ability to control access of global resources (sources and sinks) within pipelines.
-- Connecting pipelines together - The ability to take input from another pipeline.
 - Component reuse - The ability to define boilerplate for reuse across many different pipelines.
 This will likely align with Datadog’s “pipeline catalogue”.
+- Connecting pipelines together - The ability to take input from another pipeline.
 - Pipeline quotas - The ability to limit how much data a pipeline can send to a sink.
-- Access control - The ability to control access of global resources (sources and sinks) within pipelines.
+- Pre/post-processing of data - The ability to prepare and normalize data.
+- How pipelines should be synchronized between Vector instances.

 ## Pain

-- It is not possible to delegate the management of pipelines across a matrix of teams and services.
-- It is not possible to observe individual pipelines (paths on the graph).
-- It is not possible to restrict what pipelines can do (which data they can access, how much data they can send, etc).
-- Managing a large graph is cumbersome and usually results in a very large Vector configuration file that is hard to navigate.
-Splitting the vector config into multiple files is a creative exercise for the user without any guidance.
+- Vector does not provide the ability to enforce any kind of organizational structure on configuration files, making large configurations painful.
+  - Because of this lack of structure, this is no clear path to achieving delegation and/or isolation of configuration subsections.
+- There is no means for grouping individual components together for observability purposes.

+## Proposal

-## User Experience
+### User Experience

-- These changes provide a way for Vector users to split their configuration in a way that improves the collaboration between ops and devs.
-- This split will be made by allowing the creation of individual pipeline configuration files, intended to align with services and teams, enabling autonomous management.
-- The ops will now configure their `sources`, `sinks` and `transforms`, and expose them to be used by the devs.
-- The devs will have the ability to consume the provided components without being able to change the common configuration.
-- The users will be able to monitor their pipelines through the `internal_metrics` source.

-## Motivation

-- Helps Vector to grow organically within an organization by allowing teams to adopt Vector at their own pace without heavy administrator involvement.
-- Reduces the management overhead of devops/SREs by enabling teams to manage their own pipelines (spread the management load).

-## Implementation

-### How and where pipelines are stored
+This change will introduce the concept of pipelines to users.
+A pipeline is defined as:

+1. A collection of transforms defined together, outside of the top-level configuration file
+1. Able to draw input from and send output to components defined in the top-level configuration, but are isolated from other pipelines
+1. Having each contained component's internal metrics tagged with the `id` of the pipeline

-To avoid backward incompatibility, pipelines will be loaded from a `pipelines` sub-directory relative to the Vector configuration directory (e.g., `/etc/vector/pipelines`).
+Pipelines will be loaded from a `pipelines` sub-directory relative to the Vector configuration directory (e.g., `/etc/vector/pipelines`).
 Therefore, if a user changes the location of the Vector configuration directory they will also change the `pipelines` directory path.
 They are coupled.

 The `pipelines` directory will contain all pipelines represented as individual files.
 For simplicity, and to ensure users do not overcomplicate pipeline management, sub-directories/nesting are not allowed.
 This is inspired by Terraform's single-level directory nesting, which has been a net positive for simple management of large Terraform projects.

 Each pipeline file is a processing subset of a larger Vector configuration file.
 Therefore, it follows the same syntax as Vector's configuration (`toml`, `yaml`, and `json`).

-### What is a pipeline

-- A pipeline is a collection of transforms, sources and sinks cannot be defined within pipelines.
-- A pipeline has an `id` being the name of the file without the extension.
-The pipeline `load-balancer.yml` will have `load-balancer` as its `id`.
+Each pipeline will have an `id` derived the name of the file without the extension.
+For example, the pipeline defined in `load-balancer.yml` will have `load-balancer` as its `id`.

-- Pipelines have access to any components defined in the root configuration directory.
+Pipelines have access to any components defined in the root configuration directory.
 For example, if the transform `foo` is defined in `/etc/vector/bar.toml`, it will be accessible by the pipeline `/etc/vector/pipelines/pipeline.toml`, but if a transform `bar` is defined in `/etc/vector/pipelines/another-pipeline.toml`, it will _not_ be accessible by other pipelines.

-- If no pipeline is defined, Vector behaves as if the feature didn't exist.
+If no pipeline is defined, Vector behaves as if the feature didn't exist.
 This way, a configuration from a version without the `pipeline` feature will keep working.
-- If a pipeline file is left empty, Vector behaves as if it doesn't exist.
+If a pipeline file is left empty, Vector behaves as if it doesn't exist.

-### Pipeline constraints

-If any of the following constraints are not valid, Vector will error on boot.
-If this occurs during a reload, an error will be triggered and handled in the same fashion as other reload errors.
+If any of the following constraints are violated, Vector will error on boot:

 - There cannot be several pipelines with the same id (for example `load-balancer.yml` and `load-balancer.json`).
 - The pipeline's configuration files should only contain transforms.
 - A pipeline's transform cannot have the same name as any component from the root configuration.
-- A pipeline cannot use another pipeline's component.
+- A pipeline cannot use another pipeline's component as input or output.

+If the violation occurs during a reload, an error will be triggered and handled in the same fashion as other reload errors.

+### Implementation

-### Internal representation
+#### Internal representation

 As mentioned in the previous section, a pipeline is _just_ a set of transforms.